codr7/sharpl/README.md

 `T`

 ## deferred actions
-Actions may be sceduled to run unconditionally at scope exit using `defer`.
+Actions may be registered to run unconditionally at scope exit using `defer`.
 Deferred actions are evaluated last in first out.

 ```